MayaAtwan/SolarSystemProject/MiniPlanetTutorial/README.md

 # Spaceship Simulation 🚀🌌🛰
 <img src="readme.png" alt="Spaceship Simulation Project Overview" width="900" height="200">

 This project is a spaceship simulation developed in Godot Engine.
 It features navigation and interaction within a dynamic solar system with multiple planets, each exerting gravitational influences.
 The spaceship supports local-axis rotation, thrust-based movement, and environmental forces like gravity and drag, with real-time HUD feedback.
-Additionally, players can exit the spaceship to explore planetary surfaces and regain control when returning to the spaceship.
+Additionally, player can exit the spaceship to explore planetary surfaces.

 ---